cyrus-and/gdb-dashboard/README.md

 --------------

-The idea of custom modules is that they provide ways to access readonly information from the the target program status; it is safe to assume that they will be queried during the program execution only.
+The idea of custom modules is that they provide ways to access readonly information from the target program status; it is safe to assume that they will be queried during the program execution only.

 Custom modules must inherit the `Dashboard.Module` class and define some
 methods: